alichtman/shallow-backup/README.md

 If you'd like to modify which files are backed up, you have to edit the `~/.shallow-backup` file.
 There are two recommended ways of doing this.

 1. You can open this up in a regular text editor and make your changes.
-2. You can use the `--add SECTION PATH` or `--rm SECTION PATH` args to modify the config file.
+2. You can use the `--add SECTION PATH` or `--rm PATH` args to modify the config file.

 NOTE: Dotfile paths should be added relative to the home directory.